nitsan1412/ATM-finder/README.md

 `npm install`

-3. open liveserver or browser in the correct port and see the result.‏
+3. open liveserver or browser in the correct port and see the result‏